bpftrace/bpftrace/docs/language.md

 These are eBPF iterator probes that allow iteration over kernel objects.
 Iterator probe can’t be mixed with any other probe, not even another iterator.
+However, some of these iterators are available in `for` loops, which can be used within most probes.
 Each iterator probe provides a set of fields that could be accessed with the ctx pointer.
 Users can display the set of available fields for each iterator via -lv options as described below.